mimecorg/webissues-guide/docs/system-administration.md

 Enable the **Do not validate server certificate** option if you are using an encrypted connection to a local server which uses a self-signed certificate.
 When using an IMAP server, you can also enable the **Leave processed messages on the server**.
 By default, processed emails will be automatically deleted; if you enable this option, emails will be marked as read and left on the server.

+If your mail server supports OAuth, you can select the **Authenticate using OAuth** option; you need to [configure OAuth](./installation.md#oauth-configuration) first to enable that option.

 You can use the **Test** button to check the connection to the server.
 If there are any errors, you can check the WebIssues event log for details.
+In additional troubleshooting is necessary, you may enable the detailed debug log by setting the `debug_level` option to `DEBUG_MAIL`, as described in the [Site Options](./installation.md#site-options) section.

 By default only emails sent from addresses associated with WebIssues user accounts will be accepted.
 When **Accept messages from external users** is enabled, emails from other addresses will be accepted and added in the context of the selected "robot user" account.